briana-torres/StudyBuddies/README.md

 Before you begin, ensure you have the following installed:
 - [Node.js](https://nodejs.org/en/) which includes `npm` (Node Package Manager).

+Note that this code has only been tested and run for Mac and not Windows/Linux, however both should work as expected.

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.